Cities today have an essential role to play in tackling climate change by reducing their carbon emissions.

 Derived from the Positive Energy Block (PEB) definition established by the European Innovation Partnership on Smart Cities and Communities (EIP-SCC), a PED is a delimited urban area composed of buildings with different typologies and public spaces where the total annual energy balance must be positive.
 Therefore, the district will have an extra energy production that can be shared with other urban zones.
 The total energy balance is the energy taken from outside the district minus the energy delivered inside the district.

 Even if all energy carriers can be considered as potential energy inputs and/or outputs, only primary energy units make a suitable calculation of energy flows to establish the total energy balance.
 Finally, achieving PEDs means that the amount of energy delivered by the district must be higher than the amount of energy supplied from outside.

 A CITY VISION 2050

 For a successful PED implementation, the MAKING-CITY project is considering a series of key sectors and applications which will ensure a long-term vision for energy transition.
-A structural shift from a system mainly based on finite energy sources such as fossil fuels, towards a system using more renewables energy sources is considered as energy transition.
+A structural shift from a system mainly based on finite energy sources such as fossil fuels, towards a system using more renewable energy sources is considered as energy transition.
 This significant change also leads to a better management of energy demand in addition to an increase of energy efficiency.